rooreynolds/microprinter/README.md

 -   add code to manage `/print?url=http://url.com`
 -   check RSS feeds and print new items as they appear
     Examples: twitter, latest links on pinboard.in, latest instapaper items…
--   make URL for weather reports configurable so it's not hard coded to south of england (!)
--   create a config file for arduino port, RSS feeds, weather location
 -   re-integrate debug library into microprinter.rb - pipe serial messages to console for debugging and automated testing.
 -   format the RSS feed item printout to shorten the URL and print properly so that it can be OCR'd with Google Goggles